meshalAlbishi/SM-ChatbotWithTensorflow/README.md

 # SM-ChatbotWithTensorflow
-the chatbot is ready in english, wait for the arabic version :') in progress :)
+the chatbot is ready in english wait for the arabic version :') wait for the UI version :') in progress :)